Kodular/Documentation/docs/components/layout/views/web-viewer.md

 |:----:|:-------:|
 |boolean|True|

-If True, then prompt the user of the WebView to give permission to access the geolocation API.
-If False, then assume permission is granted.
+_If True, then prompt the user of the WebView to give permission to access the geolocation API.
+If False, then assume permission is granted._

 ### Scrollbar

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Web Viewer', 'Scrollbar')]]